jwilli48/CanvasReport/README.md

 2. You can then just right click the program and hit 'Run with PowerShell'

 ## Reports
 The report will be generated and saved to the Report folder within this directory.
-If you try to create a 2nd report for a course while there is a previous one still there it will just add to the bottom of the previous one instead of creating a new one.
+If you try to create a 2nd report for a course while there is a previous one still there it will throw an error and be unable to save any of the found items.

 I added another .exe to check a directory of HTML files for any broken links or file paths.
 Similar to the others, just outputs to an excel sheet with the links or file paths that threw errors.
 As Canvas has it's own built in link checker, I did not make it so the program will check anything other then HTML files.

+The location column in the table will also become hyperlinks to the page that contains that specific issue.
+This will work both for HTML directory reports and Canvas reports (although if the files are located on a different drive it may be extremely slow / freeze).

 ### Accessibility Template
 The template used for the Accessibility Report is the CAR - Accessibility Review Template.xlsx